hopsoft/rails_standards/README.md

 * Concerns should be created in the `app/COMPONENT/concerns` directory.
 * Concerns should use the naming convention `COMPONENT` + `BEHAVIOR`.
   For example, `app/models/concerns/model_has_status.rb` or `app/controllers/concerns/controller_supports_cors.rb`.
-* CRUD operations that are limited to a single model should be implemented in the model.
-  For example, a `full_name` method that concats `first_name` and `last_name`
-* CRUD operations that reach beyond this model should be implemented as a Concern.
-  For example, a `status` method that needs to look at a different model to calculate.
-* Simple non-CRUD operations should be implemented as a Concern.
 * __Important!__ Concerns should be isolated and self contained.
   They should NOT make assumptions about how the receiver is composed at runtime.
-  It's unacceptable for a concern to invoke methods defined in other concerns; however, invoking methods defined in the intended receiver is permissible.

 ## Extensions & Monkey Patches